 Here are some pictures we've taken of rats and rat-control throughout our South Carolina regional service area.
 Please contact us for more information about our long-lasting, exclusion-based rat-removal programs.

-Rat entry hole through bricks into a Columbia home
+Roof rat entry hole into a Lexington home

 Rat damage to a roof at Aiken, SC rat control job